lingelizabeth/roommates/README.md

 * [ ] Group creation: Users can create or join an existing private roommate group
 * [ ] File sharing functionality: Users can view and edit pages that all members of a group see, especially a grocery list
 * [ ] Users can create a shared chores table
+* [ ] Google Calendar integration to create events

 **Optional Nice-to-have Stories**

-* [ ] Send notifications to remind users about chores
+* [ ] Send notifications to remind users about chores and events
-* [ ] Google Calendar integration to create events
-* [ ] Splitwise integration to track expenses
 * [ ] Customizable home page that can add widgets (Fragments) for chores or calendar
+* [ ] Chores are sortable by day, person, or chore type

 ### 2. Screen Archetypes